 - Use.
 XIN is required to perform many services and actions in the Mixin network, including becoming a full node, creating dapps and making API calls.
 To join the network as a full node, a user will need to pledge at least 10,000 XIN, while the XIN charged to create a dapp will be determined by the resources the dapp consumes.
 The Mixin team also points out that all the XIN fees charged by the platform will be burned to increase the value of the existing XIN tokens.

 - Limited availability.
 XIN can currently only be purchased on one cryptocurrency exchange.
 This lack of accessibility may have a negative impact on demand for the coin, and gaining listings on a wider range of exchanges could improve public perception of the project.

 - Limited information.
 There’s little information available online about the team behind Mixin and exactly how the platform operates.
 The absence of any road map outlining future goals may also be a concern for some users.

 - White paper.
-For more information about the technology behind Mixin and how the network operates, check out the project’s white paper.
+For more information about the technology behind Mixin and how the network operates, check out the project’s white paper from their website.